folio-org/docs/content/en/docs/Getting started/Installation/R2-2021/singleserverwithcontainers.md

 curl -w '\n' -D - http://localhost:9130/_/discovery/modules | grep srvcId
 ```

-There should be 65 modules in your Okapi discovery - those which are in okapi-install.json.
-In addition, we have installed mod-pubsub, mod-login, mod-permissions and mod-users twice, because we have installed mod-pubsub and dependencies right away (leave it as is, some of those modules have been deployed in different release versions).
+There should be 61 modules in your Okapi discovery - those which are in okapi-install.json.

 Check, what Docker containers are running on your host: